-4 In the next window, select your DSL provider from the list that is displayed.
-Confirm your choice with Apply.

-If you select 'My provider is not listed here,' you must enter the transfer protocol used by your DSL provider manually in the next window.
+- (5) In the next window, select your DSL provider from the list that is displayed.
+Confirm your choice with Apply. - If you select 'My provider is not listed here,' you must enter the transfer protocol used by your DSL provider manually in the next window.
+Confirm your choice with Apply. - 6 Connect charge protection can limit the cost of DSL connections to a predetermined amount if desired.
 Confirm your choice with Apply.